Shipping Fast With Continuous Deployment

 Integrating your pipeline with CircleCI

 Using all these commands, you are able to build and distribute the app locally.
 Now, you can configure your CI server so it does the same on every commit to <rte-code>main<rte-code>.
-To do so, you will use CircleCI – the provider we have been using throughout this guide.
+To do so, you will use CircleCI.

 Running fastlane on CI server usually requires some additional setup.
 Refer to the official documentation to better understand the difference between settings in local and CI environments.

 To deploy an application from <rte-code>CircleCI<rte-code>, you can configure a dedicated <rte-code>workflow<rte-code> that will focus on building and deploying the application.
-It will contain a single job, called <rte-code>deploy_ios<rte-code>, which will execute our <rte-code>fastlane<rte-code> command.
+It will contain a single job called <rte-code>deploy_ios<rte-code>, which will execute our <rte-code>fastlane<rte-code> command.

 Pipeline for the Android will look quite similar.
 The main difference would be the executor.
 Instead of a macOS one, a docker react-native-android Docker image should be used.

 Note: This is just a sample usage within CircleCI.
-In your case, it may make more sense to define filters and dependencies on other jobs to ensure the deploy_ios is run in the right point in time.
+In your case, it may make more sense to define filters and dependencies on other jobs to ensure the deploy_ios is run at the right point in time.

 You can modify or parametrize the presented lanes to use them for other kinds of deploys, for instance for the platform-specific App Store.
 To learn the details of such advanced use cases, get familiar with the official fastlane documentation.